Learning In Chaos: Efficient Autoscaling and Self-Healing for Multi-Party Distributed Training: Conclusion

 \section{Conclusion}

-This paper presents Chaos, a resilient and scalable edge DML training system with built-in self-healing and autoscaling.
-It implements four primitives: scale-out, scale-in, connect-link, and disconnect-link, to handle node and link joins, exits, and failures.
-To speed up scale-out, Chaos features multi-neighbor replication with fast shard scheduling to reduce state replication delay.
+This paper proposes Chaos, a multi-party distributed training system with self-healing and autoscaling, enabling robust and elastic training under churn.
+It implements four scaling primitives: scale-out, scale-in, connect-link, and disconnect-link, to handle node and link joins, exits, and failures.
+To speed up autoscaling, we propose multi-neighbor replication with an optimal sharding and assignment mechanism to minimize scale-out delay.
 A built-in cluster monitor tracks resource and topology changes, feeding real-time network data to the scheduler for scaling decisions.
-Through peer negotiation protocols, Chaos handles scaling events in a self-governed, decentralized manner, but not centrally managed by an admin.
-Experiments show that Chaos consistently achieves much lower scale-out delays than Pollux, EDL, and Autoscaling, and handles scale-in, connect-link, and disconnect-link events in under 1 millisecond, making it smoother to handle joins, exits, and failures.
+Through peer negotiation protocols, Chaos handles scaling events in a fully self-governed manner.
+Experiments show that Chaos achieves substantially lower scale-out delay than Pollux, Elan, and Autoscaling, and handles scale-in, connect-link, and disconnect-link events within 20ms, making it smooth to handle the churn in a cross-region cluster.
 It also delivers the lowest idle time, showing superior resource use and scalability as the cluster grows.